danrevah/segal-decorators/README.md

 ### Debounce

-Function which will postpone its execution until after `timeMs` have elapsed since the last time it was invoked.
+Postpone its execution until after `timeMs` have elapsed since the last time it was invoked.

 ##### Declaration